kurotetsuka/papers/src/turing_criticism.md

 question by to describing a theoretical test for a identifying such an intelligent machine, which he called "the imitation game".
 I have improved upon his argument, exposing the flaws, and expanding the scope of his test.
-Additionally, I have produce two partial proofs of the feasibility of intelligent machines and introduced the concept of the mind unit.
+Additionally, I have produced two partial proofs of the feasibility of intelligent machines and introduced the concept of the mind unit.
 While a strict empirical definition of a mind unit remains to be determined, I have provided examples as to how such units might be measured.
-While intelligent machines have yet to be created, there is not doubt that they are within our reach, and will soon become a reality.
+While intelligent machines have yet to be synthesized, there is not doubt that they are within our reach, and will soon become a reality.

 ## 8.0 References {#refs}